Before you start

 - Conflicts of interest: Authors are asked to declare any financial or ethical conflicts of interest upon submitting their work to the journal.
 Difficult cases will be referred to the Committee on Publishing Ethics (COPE) for advice.

-- Frequency: The journal currently publishes 2 issues per annum
+- Frequency: The journal currently publishes 2 issues per annum.

 - Access: All journal articles are published Open Access on EmeraldInsight.com - http://www.emeraldinsight.com/loi/appci under a CCBY 4.0 licence (please see section 5).

-- Revenue sources: The journal is published under a platinum Open Access arrangement, in that all costs associated with publishing an Open Access article in the journal are funded by the King Saud University.
+- Revenue sources: The journal is published under a Diamond Open Access arrangement, in that all costs associated with publishing an Open Access article in the journal are funded by the King Saud University.

-- Advertising: The journal does not accept direct advertising
+- Advertising: The journal does not accept direct advertising.

 - Archiving: Emerald provides perpetual access for all e-journal content by working with digital preservation schemes Portico, LOCKSS and CLOCKSS.